earth-metabolome-initiative/emi-monorepo/data-retrieval/taxonomy-fetcher/README.md

-# inat-taxonomy
+# taxonomy-fetcher

-inat-taxonomy is a Rust CLI tool that downloads, extracts, and processes the iNaturalist taxonomy dataset.
+taxonomy-fetcher is a Rust CLI tool that downloads, extracts, and processes the iNaturalist taxonomy dataset.
 It focuses on producing a simplified CSV containing taxonomic relationships.

 ## Features

 1. Download and Extract
-Fetches the iNaturalist taxonomy archive (inat-taxonomy.dwca.zip) and extracts its contents.
+Fetches the iNaturalist taxonomy archive (taxonomy-fetcher.dwca.zip) and extracts its contents.

 2. Process taxa.csv
 Generates a simplified CSV file with the following columns: